adamforprovo/campaign-website/src/content/home-platform-overview.md

 ## A city that works for everyone.

 Provo has a place for all of us: longtime residents, young families, students, and everyone in between.

-Let’s build a stronger future together.
+Our city is strongest when we work together.
+Let’s build a better future for Provo.

 I’d be honored to earn your vote this November!